 a.
 In December 2011, the Company issued flow-through shares for gross proceeds of \$1,000,000.
 At December 31, 2012, the Company had not spent all amounts related to this flow-through offering.
-The Company had provided an indemnification to subscribers of flow-through shares in an amount equal to the income tax that would be payable by subscribers in the event, and as a consequence, of the Company not incurring and renouncing qualifying expenditures as required under the subscription agreement.
-The Company is liable for any tax that will be payable by subscribers as a result of not incurring certain qualifying expenditures by December 31, 2012.
-At December 31, 2012 the Company recorded a liability of \$210,000, representing the estimated amount payable to indemnify the subscribers for the reduced renunciations.
-The Company has accrued \$23,730 in interest relating to this accrued liability.
+The Company has provided an indemnification to subscribers of flow-through shares in an amount equal to the income tax that would be payable by subscribers in the event, and as a consequence, of the Company not incurring and renouncing qualifying expenditures as required under the subscription agreement.